mozilla-l10n/documentation/src/localization/dev_best_practices.md

 ### CSS issues

 Some CSS text/font properties may cause problems with text legibility when applied to certain scripts.
-For example, avoid using Italic for CJKT locales — Chinese (Simplified and Traditional), Japanese, Korean, and Taiwanese.
+For example, avoid using Italic for [CJK locales](https://en.wikipedia.org/wiki/CJK_characters) — Chinese (Simplified and Traditional), Japanese, and Korean.

 The [`text-transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform) property is not reliable for some locales; for example, `text-transform: uppercase` won’t work with languages such as Irish/Gaelic or Turkish (`İi` vs `Iı`). `App Size` in English may be capitalized via `text-transform: uppercase` to `APP SIZE` but in Gaelic this would change `Meud na h-aplacaid` to `MEUD NA H-APLACAID`, which violates the locales orthographic rules, as it ought to be `MEUD NA hAPLACAID`.
 In some cases, it can even lead to a different meaning.
 Consider the following examples in Irish:
 * `Athair` = Father